Last Updated on June 25, 2025

 Many teens will love the buzz around the pier.
 There is an arcade on the front of the pier, entry is free and they have lots of family fun arcade games such as 2p slot games.

 At the end of the pier there is a fun fair with lots of rides and attractions.
-There is a wide variety from traditional fairground favourites to fast and furious adrenaline filled rides.
+There are a wide variety from traditional fairground favourites to fast and furious adrenaline filled rides.
 Thrill seeking teens will love the Turbo Coaster and being spun around on the Booster.
 Many of the rides are undercover.

 You can also get VR headsets for riding on the Twister which enhances the experience.
 With a VR headband, riders are entitled to one Twister VR experience only.